ellismarkf/brainforest/README.md

 ```
 Then visit `http://localhost:3000` in your browser.

-To use **brainforest** in your project, study (copy) the source code and implement (paste) as necessary.
+_To use **brainforest** in your project:_

+Study (copy) the source code and implement (paste) as necessary.
 It's my goal to eventually publish this as an npm module, such that it can be imported into a project and "Just Work", but it's not at that stage yet.